 - 1/2 cup sliced radishes

 - In a small bowl, combine the first five ingredients.
 Pour 1/3 cup into a large resealable plastic bag; add beef.
 Seal bag and turn to coat; refrigerate for at least 2 hours.
-For dressing, add the onions, sugar and sesame oil to the remaining marinade.
+For dressing, add onions, sugar and sesame oil to the remaining marinade.
 Cover and refrigerate until serving.

-- In a small saucepan, bring 1 in. of water to a boil.
+- Preheat broiler.
+In a small saucepan, bring 1 in. of water to a boil.
 Add peas.
 Reduce heat; cover and simmer for 2-3 minutes or until crisp-tender.
 Drain and immediately place peas in ice water.
 Drain and pat dry.
 Combine the cabbage, romaine and peas; place on a serving platter.